nikitashvarts/scimdix_aspect_extraction/README.md

 Transfer learning approach to extract scientific aspects (AIM, METHOD, MATERIAL, TASK, TOOL, RESULT, USAGE) from Kazakh scientific texts using Russian training data.

+## 📊 Data for Experiments

+Data used for experiments can be in the original repository of SciMDIX Dataset: https://github.com/tvbat/sci-text-miner-scimdix/tree/main

 ## 🚀 Quick Start

 ### For GPU Server (Recommended)